Bing Webmaster API Overview

 • it is not immediately clear what the differences might be between the parameters ‘url’, ‘feedUrl’, ‘page’ and ‘link’ might be.
 They all seem to refer to web links and mean different things in different methods…and not consistently.

-• looking at which methods do not have a siteUrl parameter makes it really easy to identify the methods that are non-site specific.
+• looking at which methods do not have a siteUrl parameter makes it really easy to identify the methods that are not site-specific.

-• In my use case (reporting), I have little need for administrative operations, so I group them into Other.
+• In my use case (reporting), I have little need for administrative operations, so I group them into ‘Other’.
+I also ignore all of the Add… Remove… and Submit… methods.